 Can You Trust Your Computer?

-Note: Some of the information in this page may be outdated or the links may not work.
+Note: This article should be read in historical context only in view of the rapid developments in Information Technology.
+Since the article was written, we have moved far away in the field of Internet and online security.
+Therefore, some of the information in this page may be outdated or the links may not work.
 Internet has become more complex and dangerous since the article was written 2000.
 It may be useful for academic purposes to understand the stages in our understanding of online computing, information security, proprietary software, and the advances we have made in computer technology and digital copyright protection.
 Editor

 Who should your computer take its orders from?
 Most people think their computers should obey them, not obey someone else.
 With a plan they call "trusted computing", large media corporations (including the movie companies and record companies), together with computer companies such as Microsoft and Intel, are planning to make your computer obey them instead of you.
 (Microsoft's version of this scheme is called "Palladium".)
 Proprietary programs have included malicious features before, but this plan would make it universal.